 Love Shot is one of EXO’s best songs and has one of their best choruses.
 You will have it in your head well after hearing it.
-While the song lacks energy compared to EXO’s other hits, the music video is what sets it apart.
+While the song lacks energy compared to EXO’s other hits, the music video sets it apart.
 It does a great job of showcasing each member.
-The story is about a bank robbery, but rather than using guns, they are using alcohol.
+The story is about a bank robbery, but rather than using guns; they are using alcohol.
 Love Shot has done it perfectly for those interested in seeing great visuals of each member.
-The choreography is also on point, and EXO is showing that they have the potential to make equally great music videos as BTS.
+The choreography is also on point, and EXO shows that they have the potential to make equally great music videos as BTS.

 (G)I-DLE – Oh My God

 By far the most artistic Kpop music video out there today.
-(G)I-DLE’s Oh My God is a very emotional song and their most powerful song to date.
+(G)I-DLE’s Oh My God is a very emotional and powerful song to date.
 What the music video does so well is that they can blend art with the pain the girls are trying to express.
 The video is very edge and artistic and does a great job of showing the different styles of each member.
 The story blends the concept of heaven vs. hell and needs multiple viewings to see which one wins out.

 BTS – DYNAMITE

 The music video brought a smile to people’s faces during the coronavirus pandemic.
 This is an entertaining music video and is their first song sung entirely in English.
 It is an upbeat disco-pop song with many funk and soul elements of the 70s.
 The music video was made to give off that vintage-nostalgic feeling for viewers.
 It is the definition of a hit summer Kpop music video.
 If you want the video carefully, you will find many references and tributes to music legends from the past.

 BLACKPINK – Kill This Love